Austin-Imbastari/react-three-cdjs/README.md

 ## Features
-- User can move around the object
+- User can move around the dj controller
 - User can click specific spots :)
 - User can press play to play music that I produced
+- User can press pause to stop the music

 ## Development